 Proxies solicited by the Board of Directors will be voted in accordance with the directions given therein.
-Where no instructions are indicated, properly executed proxies will be voted for the nominees for directors set forth below.
+Where no instructions are indicated, properly executed proxies will be voted for the nominees for directors set forth below and for the non-binding approval of LCNB's executive officer compensation program.
 The proxy confers discretionary authority on the persons named therein to vote with respect to (i) the election of any person as a director where the nominee is unavailable or unable to serve, (ii) matters incident to the conduct of the meeting and (iii) any other business that may properly come before the meeting or any adjournments thereof.
 At this time it is not known whether there will be cumulative voting for the election of directors at the meeting.
 If any shareholder demands cumulative voting for the election of directors at the meeting, your proxy will give the individuals named on the proxy full discretion and authority to vote cumulatively, and in their sole discretion, to allocate votes among any or all of the nominees, unless authority to vote for any or all of the nominees is withheld.